jhimy-michel/jmichel/README.md

 # Jhimy Michel

-This is the source code for my personal website.
+This is the source code for my personal website: https://jmichel.ch

 ## Ingredients 🥗